MeetMangrove/playbook/the_rules.md

 - Participating to a project led by another member without taking any public responsibility.
 Accountable to this member according to the commitment taken

 ### Debriefings
-- The meetings related to mangrove, and the important actions done for Mangrove are subject to a written debriefing shared internally - the quicker the better.
+- The meetings related to mangrove, and the important actions done for Mangrove are subject to a written debirefing shared internally - the quicker the better.

 ### Commissions
 - When a member brings business to another member, she/he can ask for a commission